gorchestrate/pizzaapp/README.md

 You can create **your** library for **your** programming language to model processes the way **you** want.
 You may even integrate existing workflow engines to communicate with Gorchestrate.

+#### What are guarantees related to process execution?
+* Linearized consistency for all communications between all processes within single Gorchestrate Core instance.
+* Strong consistency for all write operations.
+Any read following write will return up-to-date data.
+* Callbacks are called in the order they were triggered.
+Only one callback gets unblocked in a single point of time (except callback is taking longer time for execution than expected)
+* Update to process is atomic.
+All Recv/Send/Call operations are either succeed or fail.

 #### Why we have to define callbacks for each step in our workflow?
 Can we implement workflows in a simpler way?
 The main reason for **async** library API design is simplicity.
 FSM-based design allows people to adapt to framework quickly.